bean4896/kiwiChat/README.md

 ## Features

 - 💬 **ChatGPT Interface** - Clean, modern UI for AI conversations
-- 🔧 **MCP Integration** - AI can interact with your local file system
+- 🔧 **MCP Integration** - AI can interact with your file system and search the web
+- 🔍 **Web Search** - AI can search the internet for real-time information
 - 🎨 **Dark/Light Theme** - Toggle between themes
 - 📱 **PWA Support** - Install as an app
 - 🔒 **Optional Password Protection** - Secure your instance